 What is the range in size of Alliant Energy Foundation grants?

 Our grant-making process is highly competitive.
 Due to the volume of requests we receive, our focus areas are broad.
-Based on the past several years, the majority of our grants have been for $2,500 or less.
-Grants of $10,000 or more are rare.
+Based on the past several years, the majority of our grants have been for $2,500 or less for Helping Families, Education or Environmental initiatives.
+Our grants for Hometown Safety are typically not more than $1,000.
+Grants of $7,500 or more are rare.

 We consider many factors, including the specific project, program or initiative to be funded and the organization making the request, to determine funding amounts.
-Before allocating grants, the Foundation also takes into consideration many aspects of your proposal, including your organization's mission, strategy, reputation, financial health, support from other funding sources, and the proposal's overall budget and projected impact on the community.
+Before allocating grants, our team also takes into consideration many aspects of your proposal, including your organization's mission, strategy, reputation, financial health, support from other funding sources, and the proposal's overall budget and projected impact on the community.

 Playground Equipment Guidelines:

-Playground equipment grants will be awarded only to Alliant Energy communities and will be based on the size of the community.
-Grant amount is up from $500 to $1,000.
+Playground equipment grants will be awarded only to Alliant Energy communities and are for $1,000.

 Because funds are limited, we need to exclude private and daycare facilities from receiving playground equipment grants.
 The matching gift program was expanded to allow for employee interest in funding private school's initiatives.